 Prior to the trial both Reddy-Cheminor and West-ward withdrew their challenge to the compound patent.
-The trial over infringement and validity of the Group's method of use and process patents was completed in June 2004 and closing arguments were heard in May 2005 but as of the date of this report no decision has been announced.
+The trial over infringement and validity of the Group's method of use and process patents was completed in June 2004 and closing arguments were heard in May 2005 but as of the date of this report no decision has been announced

 In March 2002, the Group filed a similar action against Teva Pharmaceuticals USA Inc. in the US District Court for the District of Delaware alleging infringement of the two method of use patents for ondansetron.
 Teva had certified invalidity or non-infringement of the two method of use patents.
 Teva did not challenge the compound patent.
-The trial judge ruled in the Group's favour, upholding the validity of the method of use patents.
+The trial judge ruled in the Group's Grour, upholding the validity of the method of use patents.
 Following an appeal by Teva to the CAFC, the parties reached a settlement agreement, the terms of which are confidential.

-In January 2003, the Group commenced an action against Kali Laboratories (now Par Pharmaceutical Company) in the US District Court for the District of New Jersey involving orally disintegrating Zofran tablets.
+In January 2003, the Group commenced an action against Kali Laboratories (now Par In January 2005, the Group confinence an action against Kan Laboratones (now Par Pharmaceutical Company) in the US District Court for the District of New Jersey involving orally disintegrating Zofran tablets.
 The trial judge denied Kali's summary judgment motion and granted the Group's summary judgment motions in June 2005 and July 2005, affirming the validity of the Group's method of use patents and holding that Kali's proposed generic product would infringe those patents.
 Kali has filed a notice of appeal with the CAFC from that ruling.
 As of the date of this report no hearing date for that appeal has been announced.